Trans fat: Chemical bonds

 Because trans fats are more linear, they crystallize more easily, allowing them to be solid (rather than liquid) at room temperatures.
 This has several processing and storage advantages.

 In nature, unsaturated fatty acids generally have cis configurations as opposed to trans configurations.
 Saturated fatty acids (those without any carbon-carbon double bonds) are abundant (see tallow), but they also can be generated from unsaturated fats by the process of fat hydrogenation.
 In the course of hydrogenation, some cis double bonds convert into trans double bonds.
 Chemists call this conversion an isomerization reaction.

 Any molecule with a C=C double bond can be either a trans or a cis fatty acid depending on the configuration of the double bond.
 For example, oleic acid and elaidic acid are both unsaturated fatty acids with the chemical formula C_{9}H_{17}C_{9}H_{17}O_{2}.
 They both have a double bond located midway along the carbon chain.
 It is the geometry of this bond that sets oleic and elaidic acids apart.
 They have distinct physical-chemical properties of the molecule.
-For example, the melting point of elaidic acid is 45 °C higher than that of oleic acid.
+For example, the melting point of elaidic acid is 45 °C, which is higher than that of oleic acid.
 This notably means that it is a solid at human body temperatures.